TestStack/TestStack.Seleno/BREAKING_CHANGES.md

 Move your selector from the `AssertThatElements` call to the `IElementAssert` method you are calling.

 ## `IElementAssert` and `ElementAssert` API changed
-`IElementAssert` and `ElementAssert` API were not consistent with the other API.
+`IElementAssert` and `ElementAssert` API were not consistent with the other API and were changed.
 So the API changed to accept a `By` and a `jQueryBy` instead (by removing the selector from AssertThatElements method).
 All methods also accept a maxWait to allow for the developer to specify how long the methods should wait for the assertion before they throw.
 Internally the methods have changed to use `IElementFinder` to avoid code duplication.

+###Reason
+Inconsistency with IElementFinder API

+###Fix
+Remove the selector from finder methods and put it on the ElementAssert methods instead.

 # Version 0.5.1